Sarah Arrington - Co-Founder

 What else are you passionate about?

 Several years ago I was going through one of the toughest times of my life.
-My faith was one of the biggest things that got me through it.
+My faith got me through it.
 That, and giving my life to something bigger than my circumstance.
 I started volunteering at a local homeless shelter teaching children's Bible study & fell in love with bringing the hope of Jesus & joy to people's lives.
 My hurt had a purpose; to help others who were hurting.
 I couldn't get enough of it.
 So, some friends & I started a local outreach ministry in a neighborhood plagued by drugs, violence & prostitution.
 We're going on 5 years of ministry there & have seen some amazing things happen through our faithfulness & God's provision.
 Wanting to dig deeper we also started a non-profit called Open Eyes which provides experiences, resources & spiritual guidance for at-risk students to better equip them to become successful & purposeful adults.

 What are some of your favorite things to do in Birmingham?